Bigg Boss Tamil, a breeding ground for toxic masculinity?

 Let’s gloss over his failed dream of being a scriptwriter on the show (not what he was being paid to do).
 Let’s recap what was fundamentally wrong in this situation — he took it upon himself to flirt with women, telling them it was all for the game, not realising until it was too late that he had been crossing a line.

-And come the time to nominate two housemates to be sent to jail for being worst performer, the group conveniently shifted the criterion to target Abhirami for violating the Tamil-only rule.
+And come the time to nominate two housemates to be sent to jail for being the worst performer, the group conveniently shifted the criterion to target Abhirami for violating the Tamil-only rule.
 When Jangiri Madhumitha brought this up, the men remorselessly tore her down, a couple of women also joining in.
-And we now have Losliya prancing around like a 'cymbal banging monkey' to the male minstrels’s latest rendition of toxic masculinity, a song titled “We are the boys”.
+And we now have Losliya prancing around like a cymbal-banging monkey to the male minstrels’s latest rendition of toxic masculinity, a song titled “We are the boys”.